IMMM-SFA/Yao_et_al_2024_ERL/README.md

 10. Merge all the outputs into one .csv file (plot.csv), and use plotting scripts to plot outputs.

 ## Reproduce my figures
-Use the .py scripts '#.py' to generate figures for ##.
-These scripts use processed output provided in #.zip.
+Use Fig_#.py to generate Fig. 1 to Fig. 7.